Gabriel Wilensky

 Gabriel Wilensky (born April 23, 1964) is an American author, software developer and entrepreneur.
 He was born in Uruguay, where his Eastern-European grandparents had emigrated to before the Second World War.
-He is the author of the book Six Million Crucifixions (2010), which traces the history of antisemitism in Christianity and the role it played in the Holocaust.
+He is the author of the books Six Million Crucifixions (2010), which traces the history of antisemitism in Christianity and the role it played in the Holocaust, Two Dozen Thoughts (2022), a collection of essays on topics related to antisemitism and Israel, and Fuel for Thought (2025), which examines the changes needed in both society and individuals to create a future guided by reason, compassion, and progress, leading to a more enlightened world.

 Software development

 Wilensky co-founded the software company Gryphon Software in the early 1990s.
-The company produces the software product Morph, which introduced the computer graphics effect of morphing.
+The company produced the software product Morph, which introduced the computer graphics effect of morphing to personal computers.
 Gryphon Software then developed a pioneering new line of edutainment products, the Activity Centers.
 Gryphon developed many products in that line, some of which used well-known characters from Disney, Warner/DC Comics, and others.
 The Activity Center line of products introduced video from the feature films and cartoons in the application.
 Gryphon was acquired by Cendant Software (then CUC International).

 Wilensky contributed to the development of these various products in the areas of software and user interface design, product management, audio and video production and new research and development work on audio/video compression.
 His software was used to make some of the special effects of several feature films, such as Francis Ford Coppola's Bram Stoker's Dracula (1992), Robin Hood: Men in Tights (1993), Dragon: The Bruce Lee Story (1993) and others.

 After Gryphon Software Wilensky worked on the development of other software products in the areas of user interface software for wireless devices, web site development, and TV broadcasting for mobile devices.
 Most recently he was responsible for the development of the GoPro software applications.